FractalBlocks/Fractal.js/readme.md

 What are missing for this repo:

-- Notify when a service receive an event with no handler
-- Notify when receive a task with no handler
-- Implement task middleware, this allows modules to take control on module tasks (FEATURE)
 - Implement and document serviceTest (FEATURE)
+- Implement _error task and attach it by default, this can be done all app error handling
+- Implement names for all the modules and examples
+- Implement tests in TESTS.md and document all TODOs
 - Implement an example of whole service pattern, serviceTest module and API definitions
-- Implement _error task and attach it by default, this can be done all error handling
+- Implement task middleware, this allows modules to take control on module tasks (FEATURE)
 - Implement module validation and dispatch a semantic error
 - Implement semantic errors via _error task
 - Improve the quickstart.